apache/pulsar-site/versioned_docs/version-2.11.x/security-tls-transport.md

 ### Configure proxies

-Configuring TLS on proxies includes two directions of connections, from clients to proxies, and from proxies to brokers.
+Configuring mTLS on proxies includes two directions of connections, from clients to proxies, and from proxies to brokers.

 ```properties
 servicePortTls=6651